logo

 How to Become a Substitute Teacher with the Jacksonville School District

-ESS, a third-party service provider, manages substitute teaching positions on behalf of Duval County Public Schools.
+ESS, a third-party service provider, manages substitute teaching positions on behalf of DCPS.
 You should apply to ESS directly for these jobs.
 You must have at least 60 credit hours from an accredited college or university, English literacy, and be able to pass a fingerprint background check.
 If you are invited to a pre-screening interview, you will also complete a substitute teaching orientation, employment orientation, and behavioral interview, along with submitting your resume, two reference letters, and official transcripts.
-Substitute teachers must work at least one Monday and one Friday each month to remain active in the system.
+To stay active, substitute teachers must work at least one Monday and one Friday each month.

 Private and Charter School Teacher Requirements in Jacksonville

-Private and charter schools in Jacksonville set their own requirements for jobs and often hire through online postings, job fairs, or word-of-mouth recruitment.
+Private and charter schools in Jacksonville set their own job requirements and typically hire through online postings, job fairs, or word-of-mouth.
 If you want to work in these types of schools, you will need at least a bachelor’s degree.
 Often, teacher certification and relevant experience are preferred.
 The application process typically involves submitting a resume and cover letter, attending an interview, and providing professional references.
 Review job postings closely for specific instructions set by the school.
 Private and charter schools offer the chance to teach small class sizes, often with a religious or specialized subject matter influence.
 There are many private and charter schools in the Jacksonville area; contact schools directly to find out about current opportunities.

 The Largest K-12 Schools in Jacksonville